 "A recommendation is made only if it increases the SAP rating by at least 1 (one) SAP point, or 0.5 SAP point in the case of C (cylinder insulation), D (draughtproofing) and E (LEL).
 These thresholds may be overridden by amended values in the PCDB."

-So, the above recommendation will only appear if it makes at least a 0.5 SAP points increase to the EPC rating.
+So, the above recommendation will only appear if it makes at least a 0.5 SAP point increase to the EPC rating.

-The way the star value is determined has changed with the introduction of RDSAP 10 and is based on the average efficacy of the lamps fitted.
+The way the 'Rating' textual description for lighting is determined has been updated and this is now based on the average efficacy of the lighting.

 Alternatively, if the separate number of LEDs and CFLs is not known, then the default is used: